Emporium Melbourne: Current centre

 Emporium has 224 tenancies across 7 of the building's floors, with an eighth floor containing only management offices.
-Major tenants include Din Tai Fung, Muji, Superdry, Genesis Studio, Uniqlo and Coach.

-Other key tenants include Furla, Polo Ralph Lauren, Michael Kors, Mulberry, Aesop, Nespresso, Oroton, Diesel, Tommy Hilfiger, Victoria's Secret, Marimekko, Mecca Cosmetica and Chanel Beauty.
-Level 4 was entirely occupied by a department of the Bourke Street Myer store, which, like levels Lower Ground, 1, 2 and 3, is connected by pedestrian bridge to the main Myer building.
+Major tenants include Din Tai Fung, Muji, Genesis Studio, lululemon, Uniqlo, Victoria's Secret and Rebel.
+Other key tenants include Furla, Polo Ralph Lauren, Arc'teryx, On, Mulberry, Aesop, Nespresso, Oroton, Witchery, Tommy Hilfiger, Hugo Boss, Coach, Marimekko, Zimmermann, Rodd & Gunn, Ganni and Chanel Beauty.
+Level 4 was entirely occupied by a department of the Bourke Street Myer store, which, like levels Lower Ground, 1, 2 and 3, was connected by a pedestrian bridge to the main Myer building.
 This extension, opened in May 2014, was marketed as the "Myer Emporium" and described by the company as "the final stage of the transformation of Myer Melbourne".
 Myer announced in August 2019 it would exit the fourth floor the following year.
 The space was converted into co-working facilities.
+In 2023, a Rebel flagship store opened on this level, which became the largest Rebel store in Australia, while the rest of the level’s space retained the co-working facilities.
 A second footbridge from levels 1, 2, 3 and 4 also connects directly to the David Jones store which occupies the property next to Myer between Bourke and Little Bourke streets.

 A food court with approximately 30 food outlets is located on Level 3 and includes mostly independent food outlets.
 The food court has been described by managers as an attempt to appeal to "discerning" customers and consequently takes inspiration from luxury food courts in Asia.